mergermarket/go-exercise/ex009_tick_tock/README.md

 ```

 Write your own implementation of `Tick` which behaves in the same way.
 Try and
-explain why Go created a separate `Ticker` type as well as the `Tick` function.
+explain why Go created a separate `Ticker` type, and `NewTicker` function.
+What
+benefits do they provide that `Tick` does not?

 [Tickers]: https://golang.org/pkg/time/#Ticker